About us

 TREES Designer

-She is a designer from the Universidad de los Andes and is responsible for the visual development of TREES. development of TREES.
-She leads the creation of graphic pieces, digital products and multimedia digital products and multimedia formats that translate research and teaching into clear, coherent and research and teaching into clear, coherent and accessible visual experiences.
+She is a designer at Universidad de los Andes and is responsible for the visual development of TREES.
+She leads the creation of graphic pieces, digital products and multimedia formats that translate research and teaching into clear, coherent and accessible visual experiences.

 Interested in what we do?